geoffdutton/dotfiles-server/README.md

 - Must have a help command
 - Must show if we are on staging, test or production
 - Must show the current branch we are on, in case of a git repo
+- Aliases to show list of recursive folder -and dirsizes